mukeshsharma99/Airbnb-Analysis/README.md

 Usage

 To use this project, follow these steps:

-Clone the repository: git clone https://github.com/gopiashokan/Airbnb-Analysis.git Install the required packages: pip install -r requirements.txt Run the Streamlit app: streamlit run app.py
+Install the required packages: pip install -r requirements.txt Run the Streamlit app: streamlit run app.py
-Access the app in your browser at http://localhost:8501 Features
+Features

 Data Collection and Preprocessing